|

 PhD Australian National University

-Ruth Barraclough is a labor historian of modern Korea with a particular interest in gender, biography and literary history.
+Ruth Barraclough is a labor historian of modern Korea with particular interests in gender, biography and literature.

 Her first book Factory Girl Literature: Sexuality, Violence and Representation in Industrializing Korea is about the working-class women and girls who generated Korea’s industrialization while cherishing ambitions to be writers, novelists and poets.
-First published by University of California Press in 2012 it was translated into Korean by Professors Kim Won and Jiseung Roh in 2017 (Humanitas Press) where it spent twenty weeks on the history best-seller list and received numerous recommendations: nominated for President Moon Jae-in’s summer reading list by South Korea’s leading book and newspaper editors, nominated for multiple feminist reading lists, nominated for CEO’s alternative summer reading list, and named one of the top ten books of 2017 by the major daily newspaper Kyunghyang Sinmun.
+In Korea the book spent twenty weeks on the history best-seller list, was nominated for the President’s summer reading list by Korea’s leading book and newspaper editors and named one of the top ten books of 2017.

-Her forthcoming book Island Ablaze, will be published by Cornell in 2025.
-Co-edited with Jin-kyung Lee, Sang-kyung Lee and Jae-Yong Kim, Island Ablaze is an anthology of short stories that delve into Korea’s relationship with the United States.
-For the anthology Ruth translated Choe Jeonghui’s classic 1942 short story Dawn about women graduates of an American missionary school in Seoul.
+Her new book Island Ablaze and Other Stories, is published by Cornell University Press in October 2025.
+Co-edited with Jin-kyung Lee, Sang-Kyung Lee and Jae-Yong Kim, Island Ablaze is an anthology of short stories that delve into Korea’s relationship with the United States.
+For the anthology Ruth translated Ch’oe Chŏng-hŭi’s classic 1942 short story Dawn about women graduates of an American missionary school in Seoul who meet again a few weeks after the bombing of Pearl Harbor.

 MA/MSc Workshops in Research Skills and Methods